 This one-day hike begins at the Takijiri-oji shrine beside the Tonda River and follows a mountain trail passing through Takahara and Chikatsuyu village to Tsugizakura-oji.
 The route has some steep inclines and downhill slopes on uneven surfaces.
 There are paved sections in the village of Takahara and from Chikatsuyu village to Tsugizakura-oji.

 This is a popular starting day for multi-day walks on the Nakahechi section of the Kumano Kodo pilgrimage route.
-It is also possible to break this walk into small sections.
-The Gyubadoji-guchi to Chikatsuyu-oji and Chikatsuyu-oji to Tsugizakura-oji courses are common, short, easy walks.
+It is also possible to break this walk into smaller sections.
+The Gyuba-doji-guchi to Chikatsuyu-oji and Chikatsuyu-oji to Tsugizakura-oji courses are common, short, easy walks.
 The Kodo Aruki-no-Sato Chikatsuyu facility in Nakahechi has a shuttle bus service for these sections.

 There are restaurants in Kiri-no-Sato Takahara Lodge, Kumano Kodo Nakahechi Michi-no-Eki Rest Stop, and in Chikatsuyu, but most walkers opt to bring a lunch with them to eat along the trail.
 The Kumano Kodo Kan Pilgrimage Center is located at Takijiri-oji and has some introductory exhibitions about the route.

 |Distance||~17 km (~10.6 mi)|

 |Total Elevation Gain||~1260 m (~4100 ft)|